What is tuberculosis?

 If you have latent tuberculosis (TB), you do not have symptoms and cannot spread the disease to others.
 If you have active TB, you do have symptoms and can spread the disease to others.
-Which specific symptoms you have will depend on whether your TB infection is in your lungs (the most common site) or in another part of your body (extrapulmonary TB).
+Which specific symptoms you have will depend on whether the bacteria are in your lungs (the most common site) or in another part of your body (extrapulmonary TB).

 There are other conditions with symptoms similar to TB, such as pneumonia and lung cancer.

 Symptoms of active TB in the lungs